Development of Auction Smart Contracts on Blockchain

 English Auction (ascending price)

-In unprotected Ethereum auctions, a bot sees the final bid transaction in the mempool and inserts its own with a high gas priority fee.
-Solution — time extension: if a bid arrives in the final N minutes before the deadline, the auction extends automatically:
+Classic: price rises, last bid wins.
+For NFTs and tokens, this is the most common format.
+The main technical issue is last-minute sniping and front-running.
+In Ethereum auctions without protection, a bot sees the final bid transaction in the mempool and inserts its own with a higher gas priority fee.
+Solution: bid extension mechanism — if a bid arrives in the last few minutes before the deadline, the auction extends automatically:

 if (block.timestamp > auctionEnd - timeBuffer) {